Greece is known for its adorable goats, particularly on islands.

 This news has sparked a wave of humorous posts on Greek social media as Greek folk tradition has always portrayed goatherds as quaint, outdated figures, synonymous with poverty and a lack of education.

-Of course, the country has a long-standing agricultural tradition, stretching back undoubtedly past antiquity, with goats being at the center of production of various cheese, milk and meat products.
+Of course, the country has a long-standing agricultural tradition, undoubtedly stretching back past antiquity, with goats being at the center of production of various cheese, milk, and meat products.

 However, such a large population of these useful animals does not come without a cost.

 On the Greek island of Samothrace, for example, in the north Aegean Sea, goats are now posing an imminent threat to the natural environment as a result of overgrazing.

 Remarkably, goats far outnumber humans on the island.